 DO NOT use creams, powders, or sprays near the site unless the nurse says it is OK.

 Flushing the J-tube

-To flush the J-tube, use the syringe to slowly push warm water into the side opening of the J-port.
+To flush the J-tube, follow the instructions your nurse gave you.
+You will use the syringe to slowly push warm water into the side opening of the J-port.

 You may rinse, dry, and reuse the syringe later.

 Call your health care provider right away if any of the following occur:

 - There is redness, swelling, smell, pus (unusual color) at the tube site